Split of Christianity and Judaism: Destruction of the Second Temple

 How people answered these questioned depended largely on their position prior to the revolt.)
-After the destruction of the Second Temple in 70 CE, sectarianism largely came to an end.
-The Zealots, Sadducees, and Essenes disappeared, while the Early Christians and the Pharisees survived, the latter transforming into Rabbinic Judaism, today known simply as "Judaism".
-The term "Pharisee" was no longer used, perhaps because it was a term more often used by non-Pharisees, but also because the term was explicitly sectarian, and the rabbis claimed leadership over all Jews.

 Many historians argue that the gospels took their final form after the Great Revolt and the destruction of the Temple, although some scholars put the authorship of Mark in the 60s; this could help one understand their context.
 Strack theorizes that the growth of a Christian canon (the New Testament) was a factor that influenced the rabbis to record the oral law in writing.
 (Note: The theory that the destruction of the Temple and subsequent upheaval led to the committing of Oral Law into writing was first explained in the Epistle of Sherira Gaon and often repeated.
 See, for example, Grayzel, A History of the Jews, Penguin Books, 1984, p.
 193.)

 A significant contributing factor to the split was the two groups' differing theological interpretations of the Temple's destruction.
 Rabbinic Judaism saw the destruction as a chastisement for neglecting the Torah.
 The early Christians however saw it as God's punishment for the Jewish rejection of Jesus, leading to the claim that the "true" Israel was now the Church.
 Jews believed this claim was scandalous.
 According to Fredriksen, since early Christians believed that Jesus had already replaced the Temple as the expression of a new covenant, they were relatively unconcerned with the destruction of the Temple during the First Jewish–Roman War.